mindball/ASP.Net.UnitsNetSerializationExamples/README.md

 # UnitsNet Serialization Examples

-This project demonstrates how to use UnitsNet with ASP.NET Core for serializing and deserializing units of measurement using Newtonsoft.Json.
+This project demonstrates how to use UnitsNet with ASP.NET Core for serializing and deserializing units of measurement using custom AbbreviatedUnitsConverter and IQuantityJSONConverter.

 ## Project Structure